decaf-dev/obsidian-note-splitter/README.md

 ## Usage

 1. Open a note that you want to split
+2. Switch to editing mode
-2. Open the Obsidian command palette
+3. Open the Obsidian command palette
-3. Type **Split by delimiter**
+4. Type **Split by delimiter**
-4. Press enter
+5. Press enter
-5. Your note is now split
+6. Your note is now split

 >[!NOTE]
 > Splitting a note will not modify the original note, unless the [delete original](#delete-original) setting is enabled.
 It will create new notes in an output folder that you specify.